codebar/blog/source/_posts/2015-12-04-24-pull-requests.markdown

 ---

 ##What is your name?
-Rafiki
+lome

 ##Tell us your coding experience to date?
-I have been learning coding for nearly a year with Codebar
+I have been learning coding for nearly 2 weeks with Codebar